larq/larq/docs/models/index.md

 To view a TensorBoard for the current training, replace the `lqz train` command with `lqz tensorboard`.

-For all available commands and options run `lqz --help` or `lqz train --help` or checkout the documentation of [`zookeeper`](https://github.com/larq/zookeeper/) if you want to implement your own model for Larq Zoo.
+For all available commands and options run `lqz --help` or `lqz train --help` or checkout the documentation of [`zookeeper`](https://github.com/larq/zookeeper/) if you want to implement your model for Larq Zoo.

 ## Installation